-Nevertheless, the highest number of the equine population of Guatemala, are those called equine natives (unknown genetic quality) and are found primarily in the rural areas of the country where their main use is for transportation of agricultural products (corn, beans, wood and food).
+Most of the equine population in Guatemala are equine natives (unknown genetic quality) and are found primarily in the rural areas of the country where their main use is for transportation of agricultural products (corn, beans, wood and food).

 Making a difference

-To make these improvements, the Brooke works with local partner ESAP (Equinos Sanos Para El Pueblo, or “Healthy Horses for the People”) to:
+To make these improvements, the Brooke has been working with local partner ESAP (Equinos Sanos Para El Pueblo, or “Healthy Horses for the People”) since 2006 to:

 - We’re helping local communities to take responsibility for their animals’ welfare, as well as to develop and protect their environment.
 Through school programmes that promote the compassion, respect and responsibility of working equines and through horse days and public demonstrations on rational handling, we aim to instill in owners the correct knowledge, practices and attitudes that will ensure their animal’s wellbeing.